Jstith/LogCracker/readme.md

 ## The Idea

 In my experience with log analysis in CTFs, I find myself always following a pattern.
 There many different types of logs, and there are many different things we get asked about logs, but ultimately I do the same thing every time with different data.
 LogCracker is an attempt to streamline that process and automate pulling information from log files.
+What I want this to do is identify the type of log it's given, pull out basic information about that log, and present the user options and scripts to get further information based on what they need to find.

 ## How it Works